France’s Top Honour for World Cup Winners - THISDAYLIVE

-France’s victorious World Cup team in Russia is to receive the country’s highest accolade, the Légion d’Honneur, the French presidency announced on Monday.
+France’s victorious World Cup team in Russia is to receive the country’s highest accolade, the Légion d’Honneur, the French presidency announced yesterday.

 France defeated Croatia 4-2 in the football final in Moscow on Sunday – its second World Cup win in 20 years.